 Is Fermentaholics Assam Black Tea Right for You?

-What does this Assam black tea taste like?
+What does this tea taste like when brewed hot for drinking?

-Is 4 oz enough tea for kombucha brewing?
+Is the 4 oz pack actually bulk-sized for kombucha brewers?

 As an Amazon Associate we earn from qualifying purchases.